flcamarao/flcamarao.github.io/_pages/about.md

 In the field of data science, my interests lie in the following areas:

-Complex systems and network science 🕸️
+* Complex systems and network science 🕸️
-Natural language processing 🗣️
+* Deep Learning and Neural Networks 🧠
-Geospatial analysis 🌍
+* Natural language processing 🗣️
-Recommender systems 💡
+* Geospatial analysis 🌍
-Explainable AI 🤖
+* Recommender systems 💡
-Computer Vision 👁️
+* Explainable AI 🤖
-Deep Learning and Neural Networks 🧠
+* Computer Vision 👁️

 I am particularly interested in exploring these domains to develop innovative and impactful solutions to real-world problems.

   * You can view some examples of my work in my portfolio by clicking on this [link](https://flcamarao.github.io/portfolio/)